 Trend 2: Cloud enables better government services

-Trend 3: New acquisition approaches ease cloud adoption
+Trend 3: New acquisition approaches ease adoption

 Trend 4: Cloud tackles security challenges